ibm-cloud-docs/CDN/metrics-container.md

 # Metrics container
 {: #metrics-container}

-The `SoftLayer_Container_Network_CdnMarketplace_Metrics` collection contains the attributes used by our Metrics APIs.
+The `SoftLayer_Container_Network_CdnMarketplace_Metrics` collection contains the attributes that are used by our Metrics APIs.
 There are three possible values for the `type` attribute: PIECHART, LINEGRAPH, or TOTALS.
-The output for the rest of the attributes in this container depend on the `type`, which is described in further detail below.
+The output for the rest of the attributes in this container depend on the `type`, which is described in further detail.
 All attributes except `type` are arrays.
 Not all attributes are used for all types.

 **class** `SoftLayer_Container_Network_CdnMarketplace_Metrics`:
 * `type`